crosswalk-project/crosswalk-website/public/documentation/download_mode.md

 ## Enabling Download Mode using the Embedding API

-### Initialize crosswalk with XWalkInitializer/XWalkUpdater
+### Initialize Crosswalk with XWalkInitializer/XWalkUpdater

 The following code shows one example of how to use the `XWalkUpdater` class to download of the runtime during application initialization.
 ```